HOW TO PACK AN EMT 140 PLATE REVERB FOR SHIPPING

 There are few alignment procedures in audio as mysterious and misunderstood as tuning an EMT 140 plate reverb.
 We are going to set the record straight now.
 There are two parameters and only two parameters affected by tuning a plate.
 The low frequency decay time is determined by how tight the plate is tuned.
 The overall smoothness of the reverb decay is determined by the evenness of the tension around the plate.
 I suggest that a torque wrench of a correct type to allow accurate adjustment of the plate tension is a great tool.
 Tuning plates by ear is a frustrating and near impossible task.
 We built our own wrench with a piece of spring steel attached to a hand wrench with a calibrated scale attached.
 You want to get the plate as tight as possible without snapping the springs and clips which hold the plate on the frame.
 It helps to have a few extras when you are calibrating your torque wrench.

 Aside from tuning, it is nice to have a clean, rust free plate.
 We have had great luck with a floor buffer and white Dupont rubbing compound on very badly rusted plates.
-Naval jelly, available from most hardware stores works well to remove small amounts of rust.
-With the plate still mounted in the frame, but to machine buff, the plate itself first must be completely removed from the frame and laid flat on a piece of plywood.
+Naval jelly, available from most hardware stores, works well to remove small amounts of rust with the plate still mounted in the frame.
+But to machine buff, the plate itself first must be completely removed from the frame and laid flat on a piece of plywood.
 Using plenty of white Dupont rubbing compound and a steel wool polishing pad on a floor polishing machine works wonders.
 One can easily polish the plate to a degree never done by EMT.